 Brittany Howlett is a baker, entrepreneur and writer who found her passion for serving and creating delicious and locally sourced food ignited when she moved to the Bay Area in 2004.
 Faced with the decision of applying for law school or embarking upon a creative career in the kitchen after graduating from UC Berkeley, she full-heartedly chose the latter and never looked back.
-She’s spent time working in both savory and confectionary capacities at Camino, Sons & Daughters and most recently Ici Ice Cream in Berkeley.
-In 2011 she co-founded the artisanal bakery Oakland Bakes where she designed and baked custom, seasonal, and organic wedding cakes.
-She’s since turned her focus back to helping grow the Bay Area’s small sustainable food business community that has lovingly supported her for the past 11 years.
+She’s spent time working in both savory and confectionary capacities in San Francisco’s Sons & Daughters and Oakland’s Camino, Ici Ice Cream and Beauty’s Bagel Shop in Oakland.
+In 2011 she co-founded the artisanal bakery Oakland Bakes where she designed and baked custom, seasonal and organic wedding cakes.
+She is currently putting her extensive knowledge of seasonal food production to good use at Sun Basket working as a liaison between the Test Kitchen’s chefs and national ingredient procurement teams.